microsoft/adaptivecards-templates/private-templates-service/README.md

 4. Click 'New registration'.
 5. Fill in the details for a new AAD registration.
 Under 'Redirect URI', enter the URL at which the admin portal is hosted at from the 'Deploy to Azure' instructions.
 6. Click 'Register'.

+### Telemetry Privacy Statement

+If "**YES**" is selected in the **Telemetry_opt_in** step in the Deploy to Azure setup, Microsoft's Azure Application Insights instrumentation key will be exposed to the app as an environment variable.
+The app will then send its performance data to Microsoft's Azure Application Insights instance.
+The code gathering telemetry is located in the first lines in the private-templates-service\server\src\app.ts file and in the componentDidUpdate function of the private-templates-service\client\src\App.tsx file.

+If "**NO**" is selected in the Telemetry_opt_in step in the Deploy to Azure setup, the instrumentation key will not be exposed as an environment variable and no performance data will be sent to Microsoft's Azure Application Insights instance.

+By accepting the **Telemetry_opt_in**, you are improving the product by sending some of your performance data to Microsoft.
+By accepting the **Telemetry_opt_in**, you acknowledge your responsibility to provide a privacy statement to your end user.

 ## Running the latest changes locally with MongoDB